OscamSatUser/service.yamaha.monitor/README.md

 # service.yamaha.monitor

-Switches Yamaha Receiver DSP mode.
-2 audio channels or less sets 7.Channel.Stereo otherwise sets straight mode.

 Tested on Yamaha RX-681 Multicast Receiver and older RX-671 YNC (Yamaha Network Control) receiver.

+2 channels or less, sets audio as 7channelStereo, sets video as Surround.
+More than 2 channels sets STRAIGHT mode.
+Additionally have option to pause video at start allowing time for screen refresh.

 No AVinfo on-screen support for older YNC models.